Instant Orders Vs Pending Orders in FX Trading

 SELL STOP = Order placed BELOW price and price keeps going DOWN

 SELL LIMIT = Order placed ABOVE price and then goes DOWN

 With instant orders, it’s always a good idea to have a stop loss in place; there are even traders who do not set take profits that will usually have either a stop loss or trailing stop.
 This is because the market can shift faster than the trader can react.

 On the popular MetaTrader 4 platform for instance, pending orders are initiated in nearly the same way as instant, they simply have additional requirements written in when defining the trade.
-Also, while an order is still pending, it can be modified as desired by the trader, or it can be canceled entirely without any penalty to the account.

 Here are a few definitions that you should know when dealing with pending orders: